dimipash/Secure-AI-App/README.md

 ## Development Status

-This project is currently in early development.
-Many features are still being implemented, and the application structure may change significantly.
+This project has implemented its core functionality including user authentication, AI-powered challenge generation, and history tracking.
+The application is functional but continues to be enhanced with new features and improvements.